Transdev: Colombia

 Transdev, in conjunction with three other operators, runs an 84 km right-of-way bus line of TransMilenio system in Bogotá under the name Connexion Móvil.
 The contract started in 2000, and was recently extended until December 2023.

 In May 2018, Cable Movil, a consortium consisting of Transdev Chile and Fanalca, won the contract to operate the new TransMiCable cable car operation in Bogotá, starting from December 2018 for a period of 5.5 years with a possible 2.5 year extension.

 Chile

 Transdev operates Redbus Urbano in Santiago, Chile.
 It is Transdev's largest bus urban networks with revenues of more than 70 million euros in 2012.

 Africa

 Morocco

 Transdev operates the Rabat–Salé tramway, at the time the first modern light rail service in Morocco, since May 2011.
-Until Veolia Transdev's rebranding to Transdev in 2013, the tramway was operated under the old Transdev's name and logo.
+Prior to Veolia Transdev's rebranding to Transdev in 2013, the tramway was operated under the old Transdev's name and logo.
 Transdev's contract to operate the tramway was renewed for another 10 years starting January 2020.